mdepx/neodenyy1/README.md

  1) New firmware
  2) CAD models so you can assemble your own USB camera modules and LED rings (TODO)
+ 3) No warranty of any kind.
+It is your own risk.

 ### Debug tools